alitaami/JwtLoginSystem_api/README.md

 Welcome to the JwtLoginSystem API documentation.
 This API provides JWT authentication using access and refresh tokens.
 The API is equipped with Swagger for interactive documentation and testing.

 **<h3>API Endpoints**</h3>
-use swagger for test Endpoints.
+Use Swagger for test Endpoints.
 **<h4>SignUp**</h4>

     Use this endpoint to register new users.